 I would also just like to recognise Louise Kenney-Shen in our office, who does a lot of work directly at the moment with many public housing and community housing tenants on the issues I mentioned, indeed helping them with maintenance issues, transfer requests and other issues.
 It was Louise who suggested this potential meeting with the East Reservoir residents group.
-Ged Kearney and I were actually door-knocking in that area just recently, but as Louise pointed out, there is nothing better than getting a group of people together to discuss issues that are important to them.
+Ged Kearney and I were actually doorknocking in that area just recently, but as Louise pointed out, there is nothing better than getting a group of people together to discuss issues that are important to them.

 Of course we really want to support collective organising and decision-making amongst these groups, and it is wonderful to see those residents coming together, speaking with their neighbours, bringing issues together, discussing what is most important to them as a group and then bringing it to our government.
 So I would love the minister to take up the opportunity, if she can, to come and chat to them.
-I think it would be definitely good for them, but I believe it will also be good for our government, because we value the input and particularly the collective input that we get from people in our public housing system.
-It allows us to improve things that are happening there.
-It allows us to improve things that are happening in the broader community around Reservoir East, and I thank the minister sincerely for her consideration of this adjournment matter.
+I think it would definitely be good for them, but I believe it will also be good for our government, because we value the input and particularly the collective input that we get from people in our public housing system.
+It allows us to improve things that are happening in the broader community around Reservoir East.
+I thank the minister sincerely for her consideration of this adjournment matter.